Nono1971/doctrine-yuml-bundle/README.md

   Adjust the route (if you want to add a prefix) in config/routes/dev/yuml.yaml

 ### Symfony 3

+   symfony 3 is not supported since 1.1.6, if you didn't migrate to SF4 yet, use version 1.1.5

 - Add this bundle to your project as a composer dependency:
 ```javascript
     // composer.json